apache/druid/docs/content/development/extensions-core/bloom-filter.md

 # Bloom Filter

+This extension adds the ability to both construct bloom filters from query results, and filter query results by testing against a bloom filter.
 Make sure to [include](../../operations/including-extensions.html) `druid-bloom-filter` as an extension.

-BloomFilter is a probabilistic data structure for set membership check.
+A BloomFilter is a probabilistic data structure for set membership check.
 Following are some characterstics of BloomFilter
 - BloomFilters are highly space efficient when compared to using a HashSet.
-- Because of the probabilistic nature of bloom filter false positive (element not present in bloom filter but test() says true) are possible
+- Because of the probabilistic nature of bloom filter false positive results are possible (e.g. element was not actually present in bloom filter construction, but `test()` says true)
-- false negatives are not possible (if element is present then test() will never say false).
+- False negatives are not possible (if element is present then `test()` will never say false).
 - The false positive probability is configurable (default: 5%) depending on which storage requirement may increase or decrease.
 - Lower the false positive probability greater is the space requirement.
 - Bloom filters are sensitive to number of elements that will be inserted in the bloom filter.
 - During the creation of bloom filter expected number of entries must be specified.If the number of insertions exceed the specified initial number of entries then false positive probability will increase accordingly.

+This extension is built on top of `org.apache.hive.common.util.BloomKFilter`.
 Internally, this implementation of bloom filter uses Murmur3 fast non-cryptographic hash algorithm.

+## Filtering queries with a Bloom Filter

-### JSON Representation of Bloom Filter
+### JSON Specification of Bloom Filter
 ```json
 {
   "type" : "bloom",